stfc/PSyclone/doc/dynamo0p3.rst

 ``field3`` in ``kernel1`` and ``field4`` in ``kernel2`` will have the
 same ``direction`` value.

+An example of the use of stencils is available in ``examples/dynamo0p3/eg5``.

 There is currently no attempt to perform type checking in PSyclone so any errors in the type and/or position of arguments will not be picked up until compile time.
 However, PSyclone does check for the correct